luzihen/BAT-AIRSS/README.md

-cif_2_vasp.py -- generating vasp inputs from cif files using pymatgen. hopper.py -- bash for high-throughput calculataions for vasp. save_entries.py/load_entreis.py --as the name of the file
+cif_2_vasp.py -- generating vasp inputs from cif files using pymatgen. hopper.py -- bash for high-throughput calculataions for vasp. save_entries.py/load_entreis.py --as the name of the file cpres -- bash script to copy the low energy structures to a subdirectory for quick inspection.